Star Micronics TSP100IIIBI Bluetooth wireless receipt printer

 Model number: 39472110

 We recommend that you choose this printer for your Shopify POS installation.
+This device is iOS compatible only.

 Where to buy the Bluetooth wireless receipt printer